Speaking: Grammar in Speaking B1

 Activity 2: Then and Now

 Talk about how you have changed.
-Make sentences about your past using "used to" and about your present using "but now...".
+Make sentences about your past using "used to" or "didn't use to" and about your present using "but now...".
+Say your sentences out loud.

 Example: "I used to have long hair, but now I have short hair."Ideas: live in a different place? / like different music? / be shy? / play a sport?